 You can see why motivation may be hard for me.
 If the reward isn’t immediate and it doesn’t feel good, I really don’t want to try.

-Now…this isn’t because I lack focus or maturity or am lazy, or any other negative self-talk we give ourselves when we are struggling, it is because I am burnt out and so darn tired of using all my energy just to survive.
+What you don’t realize about employees like me, is that this lack of motivation isn’t because I lack focus or maturity or am lazy, or any other negative self-talk we give ourselves when we are struggling, it is because I am burnt out and so darn tired of using all my energy just to survive.
 And now you want to add another (unpleasant) task to my pile?
 No thank you.

 We just went TWO years (and ongoing) through a gruelling pandemic.
 We are TIRED of being strong and holding it all together.
 We are TIRED of waiting for things to get better.
 We are TIRED of having the courage to survive in the face of constant disruption and the threat of literal, possible death (seriously, yikes!
 We need to acknowledge this!!)